A manifesto

 Your employer is already running the math on replacing you with AI.

 Not because they're evil.
-Because they're rational.
+But because they're simply yielding to unprecedented economical forces - unseen since the industrial revolution.
 The moment your salary exceeds the marginal cost of an algorithm that can do 80% of your job, you're gone.

 Those caring, lovely, "we're a family" corporate hands that feed you?
 They'll replace you without blinking the instant it makes financial sense.
 They'll send a kind email.
 Offer outplacement services.
 Wish you well.